louisrubet/simplest-git-branching-model/README.md

-# Simplest git branching model
+# Simplest Git Branching Model

 This is a practical, lightweight, single-branch model that makes it easy to handle simple and less simple situations.